Frequently asked questions

 How can my JATC participate?

 There are two ways a training center can participate by training or accepting.
-A training JATC would provide VEEP training and provide records and completion documentation to the Electrical Training Alliance.
+A training JATC would provide VEEP training and provide records and completion documentation to the electrical training ALLIANCE.
 An accepting JATC would accept VEEP graduates into their electrical apprenticeship.